Social Icons

 Directed by Michael Showalter

-The movie had a nice setup here is a couple (Rae and Kumail Nanjiani) who are going through what they believe is a rough parch in their relationship.
-When they decided to make a drastic turn of things and do what they believe is best, an officer hijacks their car and turns their life upside down.
-The officer dragged them into his mess and from one bad choice from the officer, the couple being on the minority rung of things, decided to do what they believe is best and ran from the cop and what he has done.
+The movie had a nice setup: here’s a couple (played by Rae and Kumail Nanjiani) going through what they believe is a rough patch in their relationship.
+Just as they decide to take a drastic step to fix things, an officer hijacks their car and turns their lives upside down.
+The officer drags them into his mess, and after one bad decision by him, the couple—being minorities—decide to do what they think is best: they run from the cop and what he’s done.

-So as not to drop spoilers, the movie has them trying to figure out what happened and get ahead of things before the police find out who they are, where they are and how much they are involved.
+Without giving away spoilers, the movie follows them as they try to figure out what happened and get ahead of things before the police track them down and piece together their involvement.

-Knowing that this movie was directed by Michael Showalter made the feeling of watching it worse for me.
-He worked with Nanjiani in The Big Sick (2017) which was an amazing rom-com, this followup movie is a big let down in comparison.
+Knowing that this movie was directed by Michael Showalter made watching it even worse for me.
+He worked with Nanjiani on The Big Sick (2017), which was an amazing rom-com.
+This follow-up movie is a big letdown in comparison.

-The Lovebirds is an okay film which you can catch on Netflix, there is not much to expect so I will ask you to lower your expectations.
-If you have not read about the movie before seeing it, like I did, get ready to be surprised by the twist and turns the movie takes.
-But those twist cannot make up for the odd couple pairing and the lack of a good supporting cast for Kumail Nanjiani as he carried the movie on his own.
+The Lovebirds is an okay film you can catch on Netflix.
+There’s not much to expect, so I’d recommend lowering your expectations.
+If you haven’t read anything about the movie before watching it, like I didn’t, be prepared for some surprising twists and turns.
+Unfortunately, those twists don’t make up for the odd pairing of the leads or the lack of a good supporting cast.
+Kumail Nanjiani carried the movie on his own, but even his efforts couldn’t save it.

 The Other Guys (2010)